Main Street FAQs

 How does the Main Street Program work locally?

 Main Street programs are locally driven, funded, organized, and run.
-They are independent nonprofits or city agencies located in the community and affiliated with the statewide (or citywide in larger cities) coordinating Main Street organization and a network of other Main Street organizations within the state.
+They are independent nonprofits or city agencies located in the community and are usually affiliated with the state, city, or regional coordinating Main Street organization and a network of other Main Street organizations within the state.
 The statewide or citywide coordinating Main Street organization generally has an application process through which a community can be designated as a Main Street program.
 The coordinating organizations provide direct technical services, networking, and training opportunities to their affiliated programs.
 See a listing of all state, regional, and city Main Street Coordinating Programs.

 How Do I Start a Main Street Program in My Community?